Anomalies on ALE spaces and phases of gauge theory: Introduction

 The index $\mathcal{I}^{(\mathrm{EH})}$ is a topological invariant\footnote{This is the case since the boundary Dirac operator defined on $\mathbb{RP}^3$ does not admit zero modes; see the discussion in Section \ref{The Atiyah--Patodi--Singer (APS) index theorem}.
 Then, the index $\mathcal{I}^{(\mathrm{EH})}$ does not change as we vary the bulk metric and the gauge fields.} since it depends only on the topological data of the EH space and the background bundles, and is insensitive to any smooth deformation of the geometry (including varying the bolt size) or of the gauge fields that preserve the prescribed asymptotic structure.
 Then, the anomaly $ \mathcal{A}=e^{-\,i2\pi\beta\,\mathcal{I}^{(\mathrm{EH})}} $ cannot be removed by local counterterms.

 We define the QFT on EH space by fixing the $3$-D boundary theory at asymptotic infinity to be trivial, and all anomaly constraints are derived within this asymptotic definition of the theory.
 Because anomalies are invariant under renormalization-group flow, any proposed infrared (IR) scenario must reproduce exactly the same anomaly when placed in the same ultraviolet (UV) background configuration.
 Since the key point is that the UV definition of the theory requires the gauge fields to become flat in the asymptotic region of the EH space, we assume that no $3$-D topological sector or other independent degrees of freedom are dynamically generated on the asymptotic $\mathbb{RP}^3$ boundary in the IR.
 Equivalently, both the UV and IR are defined with the same trivial $3$-D boundary theory.
 This is a reasonable assumption since the IR theory is not expected to generate new physical degrees of freedom localized near the boundary at infinity: such states would have no natural origin in a local $4$-dimensional quantum field theory and would be incompatible with the prescribed UV asymptotics.
 Therefore, {\em under this assumption}, the EH anomaly must be saturated entirely by the genuine IR degrees of freedom supported in the interior of the spacetime.
-This requirement provides a sharp constraint on admissible IR phases and excludes scenarios that fail to reproduce the EH anomaly.
+Within this asymptotic definition of the theory, this requirement constrains admissible IR phases and rules out scenarios in which the bulk IR degrees of freedom fail to reproduce the EH anomaly.